 {{ "WELCOME TO THE NEW WORLD"|title }}

 Output of the first example is:Hello There, Anqicms!.
-Output of the second example is:Welcome To The New World。It can intelligently handle each word to present in standard title style.
+Output of the second example is:Welcome To The New World.
+It can intelligently handle each word, making it appear in a standard title style.
 Similarly, Chinese characters will not be changed by this filter.

 Application suggestions and precautions

-• Chinese compatibility:Please remember that all these case conversion filters are only effective for English letters, and Chinese characters will remain unchanged during the conversion process.
+• Chinese compatibility:Remember, all these case conversion filters are only effective for English letters, Chinese characters will remain unchanged during the conversion process.

-• Context selection:In practical applications, choose the most suitable filter wisely according to your content type and display purpose.
-For example, an article title may requiretitleFilter, while the beginning of a paragraph of ordinary text is more suitablecapfirst.
+• Context selection:In practical applications, choose the most suitable filter based on the type of content and the purpose of display.
+For example, article titles may needtitleFilter, while the beginning of a common text segment is more suitablecapfirst.

-Passcapfirst/lower/upperandtitleThese four filters, Anqi CMS has granted you powerful and flexible text case control capabilities in templates.Reasonably utilizing these tools can help you easily unify the format of website content, highlight key information, and ultimately enhance the overall professionalism and reading experience of the website.
+Bycapfirst/lower/upperandtitleThese four filters, AnQi CMS has granted you powerful and flexible text case control capabilities in templates.Using these tools reasonably can help you easily unify the format of website content, highlight key information, and ultimately enhance the overall professionalism and user reading experience of the website.

 Frequently Asked Questions (FAQ)